emmgeede/bricks-comments-addon/README.md

 # bricks-comments-addon

-It just adds a toggle control to the Bricks comments element in order to be able to push the comment form in front of the comments list.
+I wanted the comments form to appear above the list of comments, so I added a control to the comment element.

 ![image](assets/screenshot-bricks-editor.jpg)

 ## Technical stuff

-To archive this the plugin simply determins if the box is checked.
+To achive this the plugin simply determins if the box is checked.
 If so, it registers two files (a JS and a CSS).

 ### JS